 Plan on paying one-third of your net profit to Uncle Sam for income taxes.
 How much have you already paid?
 How much more do you need?
 Make sure you have set aside enough cash to make your payment.

 Take a look at last year.
 Are you cash rich or starved at the end of the year?
-If you are cash-starved, plan now by rethinking your holiday party or offer clients discounts to pay up-front.
+If you are cash-starved, plan now by rethinking year-end expenses or offer clients discounts to pay up-front.
 Better to plan now so you don’t have that sick feeling when the tax bill arrives.

 Need help getting these answers, or with your bookkeeping business plan?
 We have a QuickBooks Assessment tool to check your bookkeeping or we can help you review and/or perform the cleanup for you!
-I am Kathy Dise from BudgetEase and I’m here to make YOU more profitable.
-For more small business bookkeeping tips, email me at email@example.com.
+For more small business bookkeeping tips, visit budgetease.biz or click below to contact us.